SQream/sqream_docs/reference/sql/sql_statements/access_control_commands/get_statement_permissions.rst

      - Description
    * - ``LOGIN``
      - Cluster
-     - Login permissions (with a password) allows a role to be a user and login to a database
+     - Login permissions allows a role to be a user and login to a database
-   * - ``PASSWORD``
-     - Cluster
-     - Sets the password for a user role
    * - ``CREATE FUNCTION``
      - Database
      - Allows a user to :ref:`create a Python UDF<create_function>`